Welcome to Solid Commerce!

 This article will introduce you to the options available in your Solid Commerce account.
 It also touches on some fundamental concepts and processes that will help you understand the platform.

-When you log into your account at channelsmanager.com, you'll notice the blue menu bar contains several main options.
-Day-to-day operations are generally performed on just two pages: the Inventory Manager and Manage Orders pages.
+When you log into your account at channelsmanager.com, you'll notice the dark gray menu bar contains several main options.
+Day-to-day operations are generally performed on just two pages: the Inventory Manager and Orders Manager pages.
 This article will guide you through the entire platform.
 As you review it, keep in mind that the basic navigation is simple.

 After you get oriented, you can begin setting up your account using our Getting Started Guide: System Overview and Basic Setup launch guide.